 Credit bureaus depend on banks and other businesses to provide them with consumer information.
 Many of the companies you do business with send regular updates on your open accounts.
 Credit bureaus also get information about you from public court records.

-Credit bureaus use different sources for obtaining information and they generally don't share information with each other so your credit report may vary slightly from bureau to bureau.
-Entire accounts may be missing from your credit report.
+Credit bureaus use different sources for obtaining information and they generally don't share information with each other.
+As such, your credit report may vary slightly from bureau to bureau.

 Who Uses Credit Bureau Data?